Everything You Need to Know About Destination Weddings

-You may be thinking a destination wedding will save you money—you'll have a smaller guest list.
-And while you may be right about the party size, a destination wedding can cost you just as much, if not more than, a celebration in your hometown.
+You may be thinking a destination wedding will save you money because you may have a smaller guest list.
+And while you could be right about the party size, a destination wedding can cost you just as much, if not more than, a celebration in your hometown.
 Aside from considering the extra expense of visiting the destination (perhaps more than once), you should also include airfare and hotels in your budget.
 If you're not happy with the local pros, like the photographer options, you might have to fly someone in and provide lodging.
 Most destination affairs generally last three or more days, which means you'll be entertaining guests and hosting a few parties.
 Keep in mind you may need to pay for travel or accommodations for some of your guests (like your best friend and maid of honor who's knee-deep in college loans).
 Bottom line: Create a realistic budget that allows for extra expenses.

 Give a Heads Up

 If you’re planning to take your wedding on the road, give your guests plenty of advance notice.
-Send a save-the-date as soon as you have details, but ideally 8 to 10 months before you say “I do.”
-Your family and friends will need to make travel arrangements (fights, hotels) or arrange for child care if their little ones aren’t included in the invitation.
+Send a save-the-date as soon as you have details, but ideally 8 to 10 months before you say "I do."
+Your family and friends will need to make travel arrangements or arrange for child care if their little ones aren’t included in the invitation.
 Have fun with your stationery!
 Choose a colorful invite or something that feels destination specifc.

 If you're hosting a wedding far away from home, you'll need to entrust at least part of the planning to someone else.
 A wedding planner can shoulder the burden of researching and securing local pros (this is especially helpful if there's a language barrier), deal with logistics (like tent rentals) and handle any last-minute issues that may arise in the weeks leading up to the wedding.
-A planner can help behind the scenes too, like sourcing things for your welcome bags (a must!) or arranging activities for guests.
-Consider hiring someone local (some resort packages include a wedding coordinator); he'll be well versed in the destination and have relationships with other wedding pros.
-If you do decide to use a planner from back home, make sure she has experience planning weddings like yours, and expect to cover transportation costs for planning visits and the actual wedding.
+A planner can help behind the scenes too, like sourcing things for your welcome bags or arranging activities for guests.
+Consider hiring someone local (some resort packages include a wedding coordinator); they'll be well versed in the destination and have relationships with other wedding pros.
+If you do decide to use a planner from back home, make sure they have experience planning weddings like yours, and expect to cover transportation costs for planning visits and the actual wedding.

 Take Stock of Your Time

 It's essential to think of the unexpected when planning a destination wedding.
 Speak with your planner or venue about lighting.
-If your reception is outdoors, you'll need backup for when the sun goes down (and for safety too!).
+If your reception is outdoors, you'll need backup for when the sun goes down (and for safety too).
 Think about stringing market lights or adding a romantic vibe with hundreds of candles.
-And while crashing waves are peaceful, your guests want to hear your vows!
+And while crashing waves are peaceful, your guests want to hear your vows.
 Consider lapel mics, and make sure the DJ or band has enough equipment (and power) to entertain all night as well.

 Get Proper Permission